 Step 1 — Remove the Tooth

-If the damaged tooth is still in a patient’s mouth, the dentist will extract the tooth.
-If the tooth is already missing, this step is not necessary.
+If the damaged tooth is still in your mouth, the dentist will extract the tooth.
+This step is not necessary if your tooth is already missing.

 Step 2 — Grafting and Jawbone Preparation

 Many patients who undergo implant surgery have thin or soft jawbones.